allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Unfortunately T2D machines at the time of writing this article do not provide other CPU to memory ratio than 3 GB per 1 vCPU.
 It’s still better than 4 GB per 1 vCPU, but far from 1 or 2 GB per 1 vCPU.
-We’re going to test if even with probably underutilized T2D virtual machine type will be cheaper than its counterparts.
+We will check if T2D virtual machine type with 4 GB of memory per 1 CPU will be cheaper than its counterparts.

-### Moving to virtual machine type, which has better price price-to-performance ratio
+### Moving to a virtual machine type, which has better price price-to-performance ratio

 I performed several tests on a small scale (3% subsample of input data) with T2D machine types.
 Let’s take a look at them.